gitlabform/gitlabform/docs/IMPLEMENTATION_DESIGN.md

 ### Packages:

-* `gitlabform` - contains the main app logic.
+* `gitlabform.*` and `gitlabform.processors.*` - contains the main app logic.
 It provides the CLI, parsing of the parameters, uses below two packages to apply the config defined in `config.yml` to the requested set of projects.

-* `gitlabform.gitlab` - contains the GitLab API client code, grouped mostly by the GitLab API [as documented at docs.gitlab.com](https://docs.gitlab.com/ee/api/api_resources.html).
+* `gitlabform.gitlab.*` - contains the GitLab API client code, grouped mostly by the GitLab API [as documented at docs.gitlab.com](https://docs.gitlab.com/ee/api/api_resources.html).

-* `gitlabform.configuration` - contains the logic for reading the config from YAML file or a string (the latter is only for testing) and getting an effective config per GitLab project by merging the config on these levels: common, group and project settings.
+* `gitlabform.configuration.*` - contains the logic for reading the config from YAML file or a string (the latter is only for testing) and getting an effective config per GitLab project by merging the config on these levels: common, group and project settings.